tonivade/claudb/README.md

     GET: 147710.48 requests per second, p50=0.175 msec

 In my laptop (Intel Core i7-1065G7, with 32G of RAM, running linux)

-In the latest version, ClauDB includes an option to use an off heap memory cache.
-See usage section

 ## BUILD